json-schema-org/community/GOVERNANCE.md

 ## Decision Making

+### Decision-making and Voting
+The TSC follows a formal consensus seeking decision making model.
+In some situations, a vote may be preferable, however a vote will not be used to make the vast majority of decisions.
+In the unlikely case where it seems that consensus cannot be reached after multiple attempts, the decision process may be moved to resolve via a vote.
+This is not expected to happen, but defined as a backup.

 ### Decision-making via consensus

 When a TSC member looks for an issue to be discussed and a decision to be made, they must start by assessing if they feel it warrants potentially being a private discussion and decision.
 The TSC member must reach out to the TSC chairs to request a private discussion and decision.
 A discussion and decision will be private at the discretion of the TSC chairs.
 It is expected that decision discussions and voting will only be private in rare circumstances.